IEP Progress Reports: What Should Be Reported Vs. What Is Reported

 It is the school's responsibility to collect data.
 It is not the student's responsibility to provide data to the school.

-If there wasn’t data, then the school should have reported that the student “did X on 0 out of 5”.
+If there wasn't data, then the school should have reported that the student "did X on 0 out of 5"—and the entire IEP team should consider an advocacy goal and/or behavior plan to support attendance.

 IEP Progress Report Break Down